patrycja-dev41171/Web-Engineer-with-React-TASK/README.md

 <a href="https://codilime-patrycja-dev41171.networkmanager.pl/" target="_blank">See the results -></a>

+[I had a problem with the Github pages so I decided to publish the task on a different server.
+I have implemented SSL so there is nothing to worry about.]

 ## Informations ℹ️

 The task was carried out according to the design in Figma.